-Sounds simple enough, right?
-If only!
-Not all merchant accounts are created equal.
-When choosing an internet merchant account for your ecommerce business, you’ll need to understand how a merchant account interacts with the other elements necessary for selling online, like payment gateways, payment processors, and shopping carts (not the kind you push around).
+This may sound simple, but the truth is that not all merchant service providers are created equal.
+When choosing an online merchant account for your eCommerce business, you’ll need to know how a merchant account interacts with the other elements necessary for selling online, such as payment gateways, payment processors, and eCommerce website builders, also known as shopping carts.
 Some services combine one or more of these elements, but it’s still important to distinguish these elements from one another.

 Table of Contents

 - How Much Does It Cost To Open An Online Merchant Account?

 - How To Open An Internet Merchant Account